-Let's go through all the features and settings that you might find at Surfshark.
-There are some features that you can find on Surfshark apps for certain devices only.
-For example, an option to change the encryption cipher is only available on Surfshark apps for Androids.
-That is because not all technology can equally operate on all systems.
+Let's go through all the features and settings available at Surfshark.
+Note that some of them are only available for certain devices.
+For example, the option to change the encryption cipher is only available on Surfshark apps for Android.
+The reason for this is because not all technology can equally operate on all systems.

-This article will detail which Surfshark features are available on certain operating systems and what's their purpose.
+This article will look into which Surfshark features are available on which operating systems and their purpose.

 Learn more about: